How do I care for my jewelry?

 How do I figure out my size?

-BRACELETS: Wrap a cloth tape measure around your wrist at the thinnest point, or were the bracelet will fall if you plan to wear it in a stack.
+Wrap a cloth tape measure around your wrist at the thinnest point, or where the bracelet will fall if you plan to wear it in a stack.
 Read the measurement with the tape held snug against your skin but not so tight that it is digging in.
 This measurement is usually enough information to determine your size based on the product sizing details.
 If you fall between sizes then order the next size up, unless you are within ¼” of the smaller size in which case size down.
 If, upon receiving your piece, the fit is not satisfactory please contact me right away.

 RINGS: If you do not already know your ring size, the best thing to do is to have it taken by a professional jeweler.
 If you are based in southern Maine you are welcome to schedule a studio visit and I can take your size for you.
 I can make rings to the ¼ size.